annathan/EngageSquared/Basic_Data_Loss_Prevention_(DLP)_Advisory.md

 ### Step 3 – Build Baseline Policies
 - Create 2–3 starter policies in **audit mode** (no blocking yet).
 - Focus on **visibility first**: where is sensitive data flowing?
 - Examples: outbound email with PII, Teams chat with financial data, OneDrive sharing of IDs.

+**Facilitator notes**
+- Use the blueprint to frame a two-step path: observe (audit-mode DLP) → enforce (graduated controls).
+- Tie DLP policy scope and admin roles back to the blueprint’s “secure defaults” to avoid one-off exceptions.

 ### Step 4 – Review & Tune
 - After ~2 weeks, review policy match reports.